Arthritis Can Be A Real Pain

 - Medication management

-Of course, there are other, non-medical activities that we often recommend that patients do on a regular basis in order to manage arthritis.
+Of course, there are other, non-medical activities that we often recommend that patients do regularly in order to manage arthritis.
 This includes:

 - Getting enough movement and exercise: We often recommend stretching and movement regimes that help increase strength and provide aerobic exercise.